TFong1/sf_crime/gcp/README.md

 4. Reference the JSON file in the /airflow/.env file under GOOGLE_APPLICATION_CREDENTIALS
 5. Reference the variable "credentials" in the /terraform/variables.tf file.

-## Enable API for the Google Cloud Project
+## Enable Google Cloud Project API

 1. Click the links below: